telerik/blazor-docs/globalization/localization.md

 }
 ````

->caption Step 2 (continued) - Use a cookie to store the culture choice of the user.
+Use a cookie to store the culture choice of the user.
+Add the cookie in the index file of your app.
+Depending on the Blazor hosting model and framework version, this index file will differ:

->caption _Host.cshtml
+   * For Client-Side and Blazor Hybrid apps, use the `wwwroot/index.html` file.
+   * For Server-Side Blazor apps, use one of the following files:
+      * `~/Pages/_Layout.cshtml` for .NET 6
+      * `~/Pages/_Host.cshtml` for .NET 7
+   * For Web App projects targeting .NET 8, use the `~/Components/App.razor`.

 <div class="skip-repl"></div>